emineozsahin/Bioinformatics/Alignment.md

 snp-sites -v -o gisaid_covid19.vcf gisaid_covid19.aln

 ```
-after snp-sites the vcf files cannot be annotated by snpEff unless chromosome names changed to the format from integer to the style chr[I-X]
+after snp-sites the vcf files cannot be annotated by snpEff unless chromosome names format would be changed from integer to the style chr[I-X].
 Change chromosome names of all vcf files found at the path

 ```